I recently returned from a whirlwind trip through the Channel Country and Gulf

 species of finch (Chestnut-breasted, Long-tailed, Double-bar and Crimson) in

 two bushes side by side.
+I didn’t know where to look.

-I got a good look at a northern fantail.
+good look at a northern fantail.

 While cooking (then burning) breakfast the next day I flushed a Black Bittern*